pages-themes/minimal/pages/guidelines/annotation.md

 In some cases it is not possible or not convenient to provide entity ID.
 One case is when a "generic entity" is used.
 For example, ERK1/2 can be used instead of showing two specific proteins: ERK1 (MAPK3, [UniProt:P27361](https://www.uniprot.org/uniprotkb/P27361/entry)) and ERK2 (MAPK1, [UniProt:P28482](https://www.uniprot.org/uniprotkb/P28482/entry)).
 This could happen if information is incomplete or, intensionally, for creating a compact representation and avoiding combinatorial explosion in an attempt to show all possible specific entities and the corresponding processes.

 <!--
-Annotation in CellDesigner: in the MIRIAM tab in the bottom panel of CellDesigner select “Add relation”, choose “bqbiol:isVersionOf” for Relation, choose “UniProt” for DataType, and add value in the ID field, for example “P23219” for MAPK3 (ERK1).
+Manual annotation in CellDesigner: in the MIRIAM tab in the bottom panel of CellDesigner select “Add relation”, choose “bqbiol:isVersionOf” for Relation, choose “UniProt” for DataType, and add value in the ID field, for example “P23219” for MAPK3 (ERK1).
 -->

 #### RNA